jimmcgaw/tsj/README.md

 Inside the root directory of this project, run `python manage.py runserver`.

 This will start up the server.
 You can view the demo in your browser at `http://localhost:8000/`.

+If you have JavaScript disabled in your browser, don't do that.
+That said, make sure you have Java Applets disabled. :)

 ## Brain-dead Forecasting in R
 Let's do some very simple forecasting in the R environment.
 Bring up an R shell in your environment of choice and enter the following commands: